tannerdolby/eleventy-plugin-metagen/README.md

 ## Custom Usage
 For a baseline social share functionality, providing all of the comma separated arguments to `metagen` shown in the example usage above is recommended.
 If you want to add more tags not listed in the example, have a look at the plugin docs.
 You might only need a few `<meta>` tags instead of the whole set, simply provide the arguments you need and the ones not included won't generate `<meta>` tags.

 Besides the default generated `<meta>` tags, only the arguments you provide data for will be generated.
 This allows you to include some of your own tags alongside `metagen` if you need.
-Template variables can be used as arguments in the Nunjucks and Liquid shortcode usage without the curly braces or quotes like `title=page.url` (Nunjucks) or `title` (Liquid).
+Template variables can be used as arguments in Nunjucks and Liquid without the curly braces or quotes like `title=page.url`.
 See the eleventy-plugin-metagen [documentation](https://metagendocs.netlify.app/) for more details on plugin usage.

 ## Use Your Template Data
 To make your metadata dynamic, you can use template data as arguments to the shortcode, without quotes or braces: